 Property Insurance - Effective May 1, 2015, FMTAC renewed the all-agency property insurance program.
-For the annual period commencing May 1, FMTAC directly insures property damage claims of the other MTA Group entities in excess of a \$25 per occurrence self-insured retention ("SIR"), subject to an annual \$75 aggregate as well as certain exceptions summarized below.
-The total program is \$800 per occurrence covering property of the related entities collectively.
-FMTAC is reinsured in the domestic, Asian, London, European and Bermuda marketplaces for this coverage.
-Losses occurring after the retention aggregate is exceeded are subject to a deductible of \$7.5 per occurrence.
+For the annual period commencing May 1, 2015, FMTAC directly insures property damage claims of the Related Entities in excess of a \$25 per occurrence deductible, subject to an annual \$75 aggregate deductible.
+The total All Risk program annual limit is \$800 per occurrence and in the annual aggregate for Flood and Earthquake covering property of the Related Entities collectively.
+FMTAC is 100% reinsured in the domestic, Asian, London, European and Bermuda reinsurance markets for this coverage.
+Losses occurring after exhaustion of the deductible aggregate are subject to a deductible of \$7.5 per occurrence.
 The property insurance policy provides replacement cost coverage for all risks (including Earthquake, Flood and Wind) of direct physical loss or damage to all real and personal property, with minor exceptions.
 The policy also provides extra expense and business interruption coverage.